evawlve/Lab-Report-1/lab1.md

 **Step 2: Opening up the Terminal in VSCode**
 - Open the terminal in VScode by the using the Command "CTRL" or "Command" + ` or use the Terminal -> New Terminal option
-- Enter the command "==ssh== cs15lsp23__@ieng6.ucsd.edu" where the underscores are to be replaced with the letters in your course specific account!
+- Enter the command "<mark>ssh</mark> cs15lsp23__@ieng6.ucsd.edu" where the underscores are to be replaced with the letters in your course specific account!

 *Note: (That’s one, five, l (lowercase letter L, not one);*
  - Upon entering, you may receive a message that the authenticity of host... you may enter 'yes' to enter